Numigi/odoo-hr-addons/hr_employee_private_wizard/README.rst

 This wizard is created from an employee record.

-When the wizard is open, it shows the sensitive data of the employee.
+When the wizard is <span class="x x-first x-last">opened</span>, it shows the sensitive data of the employee.
 When the wizard is saved, the sensitive data is saved to the employee.

 Extending this Module